Jacked-Up/Its-VR/README.md

 ## Info

     It's VR
-    Developed by Jacked Up Studios in the United States of America.
+    The best tool for developing virtual reality applications on Unity.

 ## Starting Points

-    - It's VR is a Virtual Reality tool made for developers of all skill levels.
+    - It's VR is a Virtual Reality tool made for developers of all skill levels
-    - It's VR support all OpenXR supported headsets.
+    - It's VR is supported by all OpenXR headsets
+    - Works on standalone headsets like the Meta Quest and Meta Quest 2
-    - Uses Unity's brand new input system.
+    - Uses Unity's brand new input system

 ## Description

     It's VR was created to make developing VR games easier.
-The toolkit provides developers with many tools and components for making these expieriences.
+The package provides developers with tools and API for making VR expieriences.
+    It's VR simplifies everything that makes developing VR applications difficult.
+It's VR will keep it simple and clean so you can focus on building you application rather than the VR subsystems.

-## Features
+## Unique Features

-    - Extremely easy to get input.
-    - Very easy and flexible player rig system.
+    - Simplified input workflow
+    - Simplified tracker system
-    - Dominate hand management system.
+    - Dominate hand management system
+    - Completely documented API
+    - Example implementations

+## Supported Devices

+    - Meta Quest
+    - Meta Quest 2
+    - Meta Rift
+    - Meta Rift S
+    - Valve Index
+    - Vive Cosmos
+    - Vive Cosmos Elite
+    - Vive Focus
+    - Vive Focus Plus
+    - Vive Focus 3
+    - Vive Pro
+    - vive Pro Eye
+    - Vive Pro 2
+    - Most All Microsoft Mixed Reality Headsets
+    - And many more OpenXR supported headsets